MakoMermaid865/PC-Networking/CEG 2400/README.md

 # Techopoly Inc. Network Design Project

 ## Overview
 This project presents a complete physical and logical network design for Techopoly Inc.’s new 50,000 sq. ft. headquarters.
-The design emphasizes **security**, **scalability**, **performance**, and **structured organization**—similar to a clean VR system architecture where every layer has purpose and flow.
+The design emphasizes **security**, **scalability**, **performance**, and **structured organization**s imilar to a clean VR system architecture where every layer has purpose and flow.

 The deliverables in this repository include: